roshantaneja/School_Notes/docs/History/Research Project/Outline.md

 -   Examination of Berners-Lee's beliefs and values regarding the web and its potential
     -   Berners-Lee's vision for a decentralized and open web that is accessible to all
     -   Berners-Lee's belief in the power of collaboration and the importance of community in the development of the web
--   Discussion of his decision to forgo patents and royalties, and how this decision reflects his vision for the web's future
+-   Discussion of his decision to forgo patents and royalties and how this decision reflects his vision for the web's future
     -   The potential impact of patents and royalties on the development and adoption of web technologies
     -   The potential for patents and royalties to create barriers to entry and limit innovation